-@Present The annotated Optional container definitely contains a (non-null) value.

-- @OptionalBottom The annotated expression evaluates to null rather than to an Optional container.
-Programmers rarely write this annotation. - @PolyPresent indicates qualifier polymorphism.
-For a description of qualifier polymorphism, see Section 30.2.
+@Present The annotated Optional container definitely contains a (non-null) value. @PolyPresent indicates qualifier polymorphism.
+For a description of qualifier polymorphism, see Section 31.2.

 The subtyping hierarchy of the Optional Checker's qualifiers is shown in Figure 5.1.